 Kevin Mathews (Irish citizen, 1960) received a Joint Financial Services Diploma from the Institute of Bankers at University College Dublin in 1995 and is a Qualified Financial Adviser (QFA).
 He joined the Irish Department of Labour in Dublin prior to working in key account management for Svenska Handelsbanken in Luxemburg between 1986 and 1995.
-He was managing director of LGT Bank (Ireland) between 1995 and 2006, during which time he also acted as director of a number of fund-of-hedge funds and private equity funds.
-He is currently providing consultancy and advisory services to banking, investment funds, local government and charitable organisations.
-During 2014, he was appointed as a nonexecutive director of LGT Bank (Ireland) Ltd. Kevin Mathews was elected at the general meeting held on 29 October 2008 and was re-elected at the general meeting held in May 2015 for a term ending at the 2016 annual shareholder meeting.
+He was managing director of LGT Bank (Ireland) between 1995 and 2006.
+He is currently providing consultancy and advisory services to banking, investment funds, local government and charitable organisations, including acting as director of a number of private equity and hedge funds.

+Kevin Mathews was elected at the general meeting held on 29 October 2008 and was re-elected at the general meeting held in May 2016 for a term ending at the 2017 annual shareholder meeting.